Celebrating Dissent – Conference on Free thought

 This weekend, we will highlight these themes and give room to those who are threatened worldwide for thinking and speaking freely.
 The celebration will highlight and honour dissenters, raise key issues such as women’s resistance and rights, apostasy and blasphemy laws, identity politics, Islamophobia and secularism.

-Speakers from the following countries: Australia, Bangladesh, Egypt, France, Germany, India, Iran, Iraq, Kenya, Kurdistan, Morocco, the Netherlands, Norway, Pakistan, Saudi Arabia, Somalia, Sudan, Syria, Turkey, UK, Ukraine and USA.
+Over 40 speakers from the following countries: Australia, Bangladesh, Egypt, France, Germany, India, Iran, Iraq, Kenya, Kurdistan, Morocco, the Netherlands, Norway, Pakistan, Saudi Arabia, Somalia, Sudan, Syria, Turkey, UK, Ukraine and USA.

 This two-day event dedicated to the freedom of thought and in collaboration with Council of Ex-Muslims of Britain (CEMB) will include lectures, panel discussions, music, art, poetry, film, theatre, comedy and more.
 Ticket sales will start soon.